Cart

 Anyone has the right to challenge or dispute a trademark application.

-What is the duration of the opposition period?
+What is the duration of the opposition period in Canada?

 The opposition period begins after the formal examination date and the publication of the application for opposing the registration.
 It lasts for two months after the publication.